theanthonybrooks/agspotlight/Zalmon_txt.md

 	</li><br>

 <li>
-Q: If you could give advice to young artists about the personal aspects of making art and living a life enriched by art, what would you say? <br>
+<strong> Q: If you could give advice to young artists about the personal aspects of making art and living a life enriched by art, what would you say? </strong><br>

 A: Look as hard as you can.
 Pick a random country and figure out what they do.
 Pick a random century.
 A random country and century.
 Pick some kind of art that people swear by but seems completely baffling to you and actively try to enjoy it.
 I used to despise abstract modern art with a passion and now I look up to it.
 Hell, I used to hate hard sci-fi, and here I am looking at research papers to draw my spaceship.
 Don't just look at what someone tries to sell you.
 	</li><br>